Table of Contents

 Important

-Reminder: Maintain identical walking paths and shooting angles during each collection period.
+Reminder: Maintain consistent walking paths and shooting angles during each period's data collection.
 This helps the cloud efficiently compute spatial relationships between sub-regions and improves map alignment accuracy.

 Tip

-Multi-period maps are strictly aligned through optimized fusion.
-Annotation content only needs placement once.
+Multi-period maps are optimized fusion results with strict alignment.
+Annotations only need placement once.